A heat pump can often be a noisy system. But when is yourunit just being loud, and when does the noise indicate a bigger problem?

 Overall, a somewhat noisy heat pump is just the reality ofthe system.
 However, it should really only be loud during defrost mode, or ifyou have a reciprocating compressor instead of a scroll compressor.

-These aren’t issues you can fix on your own, so if you can’t easily diagnose and fix the problem just by looking at it, then call one of our professionals.
+These aren’t issues you can fix on your own, so if you can’t easily diagnose and fix the problem just by looking at it, then it’s time to call a professional.
+At Parker & Sons, we provide expert air conditiong repair in Tucson and Phoenix, 24 hours a day.